evanrichter/cipher-project-1/REPORT.md

   return the unsliced plaintext
 ```

-The total cracking function returns the plaintext with the best scoring
+The  cracking function returns the plaintext with the best scoring
 confidence.

 Finally, the plaintext is spellchecked against the plaintext dictionary to